Skip to Main Content

 Ongoing

-As the names suggest, early decision and early action deadlines fall earlier than regular decision deadlines, usually by a few months.
+As the names suggest, early decision and early action deadlines fall sooner than regular decision deadlines, usually by a few months.
 You'll find out your admission decision earlier, too.

-Early decision applications are usually binding, meaning you pledge to enroll if you get in.
-Early action is more flexible, but you may have to accept or decline your offer of enrollment before you hear back from other schools.
+Early decision applications are usually sent to one school and are binding commitments, meaning you pledge to enroll at that school if you get in.
+Early action is more flexible since you can apply to multiple schools, but you may have to accept or decline your offer of enrollment before you hear back from other schools.

-Applying early may be appealing if you have your heart set on a specific school and feel ready to apply by the deadline.
-If you want the chance to compare financial aid offers, however, or need more time to put together a strong application, then applying for regular decision would be the better move.
+Applying early may be good if you have your heart set on a specific school and feel ready to apply by the deadline.
+However, if you want the chance to compare financial aid offers or need more time to put together a strong application, then applying for a regular decision would be the better move.

 What is rolling admission?

-Some colleges also accept applications on a rolling basis and release decisions as they make them.
+Rolling admissions means a college accepts applications on a continuous basis and reviews them as soon as they're received.
+Colleges also release their decisions as they are made.
 That doesn't mean you should procrastinate on applying, though, as these schools only accept students until all open spots have been filled.

 How much are college application fees?

-College application fees vary depending on the school, but they can typically range between $60 to $100.
+College application fees vary depending on the school, but they're typically between $40 and $90.
 The average college application fee at Ivy League schools is around $80.

-Students who used the Common App applied to an average of 5.7 colleges in the 2023-24 year.
+Students who used the Common App applied to an average of 6.14 colleges for the 2024-25 year.
 That equates to an average total application cost of nearly $456.

 If these fees feel out of reach, you may be able to qualify for a college application fee waiver.
-Students who got an SAT or ACT fee waiver, for instance, are automatically eligible.
-You can also qualify for several reasons, including: Your household income falls below a certain threshold, you participate in the federal free or reduced price lunch program (FRPL) or you provide a supporting statement from a school official or other designated professional.
+For example, students who received an SAT or ACT fee waiver are automatically eligible.
+You can also qualify for several reasons: Your household income falls below a certain threshold, you participate in the federal free or reduced price lunch program (FRPL), or you provide a supporting statement from a school official or other designated professional.

-You can apply for a college application fee waiver through the Common App, Coalition App or National Association for College Admission Counseling (NACAC).
-Alternatively, you can contact the college's admission office to request a waiver.
+You can apply for a college application fee waiver through the Common App, Coalition App, or National Association for College Admission Counseling (NACAC).
+Alternatively, you can request a waiver from the college's admission office.

 What happens after I apply?